Bogdanp/dramatiq/docs/source/motivation.rst

 Dramatiq's driving principles are as follows:

-* high reliability
+* high reliability and performance
 * simple and easy to understand core
 * convention over configuration

-If you're used to either of those or if you've ever had to use Celery in anger, Dramatiq might just be the tool for you.
+If you've ever had to use Celery in anger, Dramatiq could be the tool for you.

 .. _GAE Push Queues: https://cloud.google.com/appengine/docs/standard/python/taskqueue/push/